 Prepare for tests and applications

 Gathering transcripts and letters of recommendation at least two to three months in advance will ensure you have everything ready for application deadlines.
 Devote significant time to writing your personal statement, illustrating your motivations and career aspirations.
-If any of your chosen programs require GRE or GMAT scores, consider enrolling in a test prep program well in advance to improve your performance.
+If any of your chosen supply chain graduate programs require GRE or GMAT scores, consider enrolling in a test prep program well in advance to improve your performance.

 Select your program